openzipkin/openzipkin.github.io/pages/instrumenting.md

 * **cr** - Client Receive: The client has received the response from the server.
   This sets the end of the span.
 The RPC is considered complete when this annotation is recorded.

+When using message brokers instead of RPCs, the following annotations help clarify the direction of the flow:

+* **ms** - Message Send: The producer sends a message to a broker.
+* **mr** - Message Receive: A consumer received a message from a broker.

+Unlike RPC, messaging spans never share a span ID.
+For example, each consumer of a message is a different child span of the producing span.

 Other annotations can be recorded during the request's lifetime in order to provide further insight.
 For instance adding an annotation when a server begins